 West Island is an ideal size to explore by pushbike or, for the less energetic, by hire vehicle.
-There's plenty to do: Take a plunge into the turquoise Indian Ocean at Trannies Beach, one of the island's most popular swimming beaches or journey out to the ‘Old Jetty’ and feed hungry giant trevally and reef sharks from the safety of the pier.
-The Old Jetty is also a great place to spot turtles and even manta rays like to laze around in the shallow waters around the jetty.
+There's plenty to do: Take a plunge into the turquoise Indian Ocean at Trannies Beach, one of the island's most popular swimming beaches or journey out to Rumah Baru the West Island jetty and feed hungry giant trevally and reef sharks from the safety of the pier.
+The Jetty is also a great place to spot turtles that like to laze around in the shallow waters around the jetty.

 Marvel at the dense palm tree jungle, home to a large array of bird species on your way to the southern end of the island.
 Treat yourself to a fascinating reef walk from Scout Park to Pulu Maraya, a little uninhabited island where you’ll find a lively rockpool, peek under the ledges to see some sneaky hidden fish and turtles.